the Creative Commons Attribution 4.0 License.

 Technical note: An open-source, low-cost system for continuous monitoring of low nitrate concentrations in soil and open water

-Nitrate (NO3-), mainly leaching with soil porewater, is the primary nonpoint source pollutant of groundwater worldwide.
+Nitrate (NO), mainly leaching with soil porewater, is the primary nonpoint source pollutant of groundwater worldwide.
 Obtaining real-time information on nitrate levels in soils would allow for gaining a better understanding of the sources and transport dynamics of nitrate through the unsaturated zone.
 However, conventional nitrate detection techniques (e.g., soil sample analysis) necessitate costly, laboratory-grade equipment for analysis, along with human resources, resulting in a laborious and time-intensive procedure.
 These drawbacks raise the need to develop cost-effective and automated systems for in situ nitrate measurements in field conditions.
 This study presents the development of a low-cost, portable, automated system for field measurements of nitrate in soil porewater and open water bodies.
 The system is based on the spectrophotometric determination of nitrate using a single reagent.
 The system design and processing software are openly accessible, including a building guide, to allow duplicating or changing the system according to user-specific needs.
-Three field tests, conducted over 5 weeks, validated the system's measurement capabilities within the range of 0–10 ppm NO3-–N with a low RMSE of <0.2 ppm NO3-–N when comparing the results to standard laboratory nitrate analysis.
+Three field tests, conducted over 5 weeks, validated the system's measurement capabilities within the range of 0–10 ppm NO–N with a low RMSE of <0.2 ppm NO–N when comparing the results to standard laboratory nitrate analysis.
 Data derived from such a system allow for tracking of the temporal variation in soil nitrate, thus opening new possibilities for diverse soil and nutrient management studies.

 Nitrogen (N) is a macro-nutrient found in soil, groundwater, and open water bodies across the globe.
 Nitrogen is essential for crop production, and applying nitrogen-based fertilizers is a common practice in agriculture.
-However, excess fertilization leads to low nitrogen use efficiency (NUE) and can cause groundwater contamination due to leaching of excess nitrate (NO3-) in the soil, which is the mobile form of nitrogen and is easily transported by water (Ascott et al., 2017; Turkeltaub et al., 2021; Levintal et al., 2023).
+However, excess fertilization leads to low nitrogen use efficiency (NUE) and can cause groundwater contamination due to leaching of excess nitrate (NO) in the soil, which is the mobile form of nitrogen and is easily transported by water (Ascott et al., 2017; Turkeltaub et al., 2021; Levintal et al., 2023).
 Nitrate leaching from agricultural soils through the vadose zone has become the primary nonpoint source pollutant of groundwater (Ascott et al., 2017; Richa et al., 2022; Gurdak and Qi, 2012).
 Elevated nitrate concentrations in open water, in addition to groundwater, are also considered a major global threat that can cause algae blooms and loss of aquatic life (Van Metre et al., 2016; Wherry et al., 2021).

 Optimizing fertilization by applying the needed amount of nitrogen fertilizer for the crop at each growing stage can reduce the environmental risks above.
 To achieve this, real-time information on soil porewater nitrate levels is required (Yeshno et al., 2019), leading to a need for an accessible method to measure real-time nitrate concentrations in soils.
 However, measuring continuous in situ soil porewater nitrate concentrations is still a major environmental and agricultural challenge.
 During the last 2 decades, different soil porewater nitrate characterization technologies have been tested, including ion-selective electrodes, portable spectrophotometers coupled with suction cups, and lab-on-a-chip technologies (Bristow et al., 2022).

 The majority of published nitrate sensing systems for soil porewater show promising potential; however, they are limited to only lab tests, require complicated and repeated calibration procedures, or may be considered to be a proof of concept rather than a functional field system (e.g., Ali et al., 2019; Chen et al., 2023; Tuli et al., 2009).
 Only two published studies, as far as we know, have shown significant progress in measuring soil porewater nitrate concentrations continuously in the field.
 Bristow et al. (2022) developed ion-selective electrodes for soil nitrate sensing.
-The electrodes were field tested under a relatively high nitrate measurement range of 50–300 ppm NO3-–N with a reported root mean square error (RMSE) of 16 ppm NO3-–N. They described significant drift after 8 weeks of field deployment that required the development of a correction algorithm.
+The electrodes were field tested under a relatively high nitrate measurement range of ∼ 50–300 ppm NO–N with a reported root mean square error (RMSE) of ∼ 16 ppm NO–N. They described significant drift after 8 weeks of field deployment that required the development of a correction algorithm.
 In general, electrode fouling, drift, ion interference, limited sensitivity, and the need for temperature compensation are major disadvantages of ion-selective electrodes (Tuli et al., 2009).

 Yeshno et al. (2019) presented a monitoring system for continuous measurements of nitrate concentrations in soil porewater.
 Their system is based on ultraviolet (UV) absorbance spectroscopy to directly determine nitrate without pretreatment of the sample, such as filtration or adding reagents.
 The system was tested at four agricultural field sites during four sampling campaigns.
-The nitrate measurement range was 10–350 ppm NO3-–N (no RMSE was reported).
+The nitrate measurement range was ∼ 10–350 ppm NO–N (no RMSE was reported).
 The main advantage of the system is the durability and lack of needed field calibration; thus we consider this system to be the most advanced and robust solution for field nitrate measurements currently available.
 Yet, the methodology is patented with no assembly details provided, and therefore, it cannot be duplicated and deployed by other users.

 This study describes the construction and performance of a portable, low-cost, automated system for porewater nitrate measurements.
 The system is based on a spectrophotometer coupled with an array of pumps and a suction cup installed in the soil.
 Comprehensive technical documentation encompassing system design, assembly, programming, deployment, power management, and data analysis is included to allow end users to replicate, modify, and deploy the system to their specific requirements without requiring prior engineering expertise.
-For validation, three field tests with a concentration range of 0–10 ppm NO3-–N were conducted over 5 weeks.
+For validation, three field tests with a concentration range of 0–10 ppm NO–N were conducted over 5 weeks.

 The system is based on the spectrophotometric determination of nitrate using a single reagent (Doane and Horwáth, 2003).
-Each water sample is mixed with a reagent (vanadium(III) chloride (VCl3) + sulfanilamide +N (1-naphthyl)ethylenediamine dihydrochloride (NEDD)) and then measured at 540 nm wavelength.
+Each water sample is mixed with a reagent (vanadium(III) chloride (VCl3) + sulfanilamide + N − (1-naphthyl)ethylenediamine dihydrochloride (NEDD)) and then measured at 540 nm wavelength.
 The absorption intensity is used to determine the nitrate concentration using a calibration curve as detailed below.

 2.1 Hardware